Graph Neural Networks with Heterophily: Experiments

 \subsection{Ablation Study}

 To evaluate the effectiveness of our model design, we conduct an ablation study by examining variants of \method{}-MLP-1 with one design element removed at a time.
-Figure \ref{fig:design-ablations} presents the results for the ablation study, with more in detailed results presents in Table \ref{table:exp-ablation-study} in appendix.
-We also discussed the effectiveness of co-training and pretraining in Appendix \S\ref{sec:app-detailed_results}.
+Figure~\ref{fig:design-ablations} {in Appendix \S\ref{sec:app-detailed_results}} presents the results for the ablation study, with more detailed results presents in Table \ref{table:exp-ablation-study}. {We also discuss the effectiveness of pretraining in Appendix \S\ref{sec:app-detailed_results}.}

 \textbf{Initialization and Regularization of $\;\mathbf{\bar{H}}$.} Here we study 2 variants of \method{}-MLP-1: (1) No $\mathbf{\bar{H}}$ initialization, when $\mathbf{\bar{H}}$ is initialized using glorot initialization (similar to other GNN formulations) instead of our initialization process described in \S~\ref{sec:training-procedure}.
 (2) No $\mathbf{\bar{H}}$ regularization, where we remove the regularization term $\Phi(\bar{\mH})$ as defined in Eq. \eqref{eq:H-zero-reg} from the overall loss function (Eq. \eqref{eq:overall-loss}).
 In Fig. \ref{fig:design-ablation-1}, we see that replacing the initializer can lead to up to 30\% performance drop for the model, while removing the regularization term can cause up to 6\% decrease in performance.
 These results support our claim that initializing $\mathbf{\bar{H}}$ using pretrained prior beliefs and known labels in the training set and regularizing the $\bar{\mH}$ around 0 lead to better overall performance.